watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

 ## Using this Starter Kit

-Load `index.html` into a browser (e.g., Firefox or Chrome or Safari).
+Load `index.html` in the `client/javascript` subdirectory into a browser (e.g., Firefox or Chrome or Safari).
 You will see the sample site in the background, and a circle in the lower right where you can open the web chat.
 Click on it, and type in a query.
 Here is an example of what the results might look like:

 <img src="./assets/sample-chat.png" width="300"/>